-Mud daubers eat plants, nectar and sometimes feed on spiders and other small insects.
+Mud daubers eat plants, and nectar and sometimes feed on spiders and other small insects.
 They are generally attracted to sweet fruits and flowers, so keep that in mind to avoid them.

 Where Do Mud Daubers Live?

-Mud Daubers are common throughout North America, including desert climates such as Arizona.
+Mud Daubers are common throughout North America, including in desert climates such as Arizona.
 They typically build their nests wherever resources are available and convenient.

 You’ll likely see mud dauber nests located on or in:

 - Eaves of buildings